Systematics of Higher-spin Light-front Interactions

 \section{Acknowledgment}

 I would like to thank Lars Brink and Sung-Soo Kim for discussions at Strings 2011 in Uppsala that inspired me to dig out this old work from the drawers and take a fresh look at it.
-I also thank Ingemar Bengtsson for reading the next to last version of the text.
+I also thank Ingemar Bengtsson for reading an early version of the text.